doc. RNDr. Jan Řezáč, Ph.D.

 To bring accurate description of non-covalent intractions to efficient methods, we have developed a series of corrections for semiempirical quantum mechanical methods.
 These corrections address London dispersion, hydrogenand halogen bonding separately and allow achieving accuracy unprecedented at this level.

 The latest version of the general corrections named D3H4 is available in the MOPAC program; a reference implementation is also available here.
 The next-generation D3H5 correction is applicable only to DFTB, but yields even higher accuracy (available in the DFTB+ code).
+Currently, we are working on applying machine learning to this problem.

 Software development – Cuby framework